You can be banned ('disqualified') from being a company director if you don't meet your legal responsibilities.

 The Insolvency Service register lists directors disqualified in the last 3 months and provides full details of why the director was banned.

-The Companies House register gives details of all disqualified directors in England and Wales, showing:
+The Companies House register gives details of all disqualified directors in the UK, showing:

 - their name